m-rosinsky/Rosky_Lang/dev_log.md

 ---

 Another entry in the same day.
 I added a second object type to the object backend, this time pointers.
 I think an inclusion of a raw pointer into an interpreted language is an appealing concept to tackle.
 Python purposefully stayed away from this feature.
-This is a quote from the webstie ```realpython.com```:
+This is a quote from the website ```realpython.com```:

 ```
 "Could pointers in Python exist natively?
 Probably, but pointers seem to go against the Zen of Python.